redxdev/MAPlugins/README.md

 ### Composite: Random

 Acts like a selector but randomly selects children to execute instead of going from left to right.
+By default all children have a weight of 1.0, but you can adjust the weighting by adding a "Random Weight" decorator to your child nodes.

+If `bExcludeFailedChildren` is true then any child that fails will be excluded from subsequent random selections until the random composite is exited entirely.
+If `bExcludeFailedChildren` is false then a child can be selected again even immediately after it fails.